diegomurillocorrea/js/README.md

-# js
-This is a repository with all the JavaScript knowledge I know.
+**This is a repository with all the JavaScript knowledge I know.